moserboser/config-files/README.md

 # Configuration files fedora-sway spin

 ## **Important**
 These files are not optimized for other users!
 Some paths will not work on your system.
 GTK theme (Arc-Dark), Icon Theme (Colloid-yellow-nord-dark), and qt theme (KvArcDark) have to be installed manually.
-The used Font is [Agave Nerd Font](https://www.nerdfonts.com/font-downloads) and also to be instaslled manually.
+The used Font is [Agave Nerd Font](https://www.nerdfonts.com/font-downloads).

+## Fedora-Sway spin specific configs

+The fedora Sway spin includes some configurations that are made by default and located in include `/usr/share/sway/config.d/*.conf` or `/etc/sway/config.d/*.conf`.
+If the files are moved into the sway config folder under `$HOME/.config/sway/config.d/*.conf` they will be preffered over the config files in the `usr/share/` or `etc` directories.
+In this configuration, all the files were moved into the home config folder.
+Changes were only made to the file that control the execution of swaylock and grimshot (for screenshots).

 The folder is set up to be used with [stow](https://github.com/aspiers/stow).
 If you want to apply the config files to your own machine it is recommended to copy them manually.